History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The finest of Edward I's Welsh castles and a World Heritage Site

-Part castle, part royal palace.
-Caernarfon is the birthplace of Edward II, later declared the first Prince of Wales by his astute father.
+Part castle, part royal palace, Caernarfon is the birthplace of Edward II, later declared the first Prince of Wales by his politically astute father.
 Opulent accommodation (for the time) is provided within two curtain walls.

-The castle, part of Edward I's plan to control the Welsh nation, was built on the site of an original motte and bailey castle.
+The castle, part of Edward I's plan to control the Welsh nation, was built on the site of an earlier motte and bailey fortification.
 It was to serve the purpose of governing the area and at the same time, be substantial and palatial enough for a king to visit.